The Future of the Farm

 Want to know more?

 You can contact Chief Operating Officer Ian Moorhouse (ianmoorhouse@wheelerschool.org) with any questions about the farm projects.
-If you want to learn more about how you can help make these ambitions a reality, please contact Head of Advancement Rachel Spaulding (rachelspaulding@wheelerschool.org).
+If you want to learn more about how you can help make these ambitions a reality through philanthropic support, please contact Head of Advancement Rachel Spaulding (rachelspaulding@wheelerschool.org).